 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Follow up with your healthcare provider or diabetes specialist as directed:

 You will need yearly eye exams to check for retinopathy and yearly urine tests to check for kidney problems.
 Your healthcare provider may want you to have your A1c checked every 3 months.
 Write down your questions so you remember to ask them during your visits.

 Check your blood sugar level as directed:

 You will be taught how to use a glucose monitor.
 You will need to check your blood sugar level at least 3 times each day if you are on insulin.
 Ask your healthcare provider when and how often to check during the day.
-Ask what your blood sugar levels should be before and after you eat.
+If you check your blood sugar level before a meal , it should be between 70 and 130 mg/dL.
+If you check your blood sugar level 1 to 2 hours after a meal , it should be less than 180 mg/dL.
+Ask your healthcare provider if these are good goals for you.
 Write down your results, and show them to your healthcare provider.
 He may use the results to make changes to your medicine, food, or exercise schedules.